-Speed Pedelecs are a certain category of bike assists the rider up to 28mph using a more powerful, usually 500W motor.
-Due to their increased speed, they require registration with the DVLA and are to be treated as a light moped.
+Speed Pedelecs are a certain category of bike that assist the rider up to 28mph using a more powerful, usually 500W, motor.
+Due to their increased speed, registration with the DVLA is required and they should be treated as a light moped.

-Often manufacturers include license plate mounts, mirrors and horns to comply with L1e-B classification.
-The bike must be taxed (free due to no emissions, however) and a moped helmet worn at all times.
+Often manufacturers include licence plate mounts, mirrors and horns to comply with L1e-B classification.
+The bike must be taxed (which is free due to zero emissions) and a moped helmet worn at all times.

 There are highly rated moped helmets that look similar to traditional bicycle helmets coming onto the market, but it's important to have something that can take the impact at 28mph if the worse should happen!

 Equally, due to the speed assistance, they cannot be ridden in dedicated cycle lanes.
-This can be off putting for the commute, however on a speed pedelec you will often be going at the same, if not faster, than cars and other traffic.
+Although this can be off-putting for the commute, on a speed pedelec you will often be going at the same speed - if not faster - than cars and other traffic.
 The level of safety required is therefore sensible as you will not have the same protection that a car offers.

-The average speed of UK city traffic in 2017 was just 6mph - so a speed pedelec will seriously speed up your commute!
+The average speed of UK city traffic in 2017 was just 6mph - a speed pedelec could seriously speed up your commute!

-All bikes that Urban Ebikes sell are delivered fully registered and ready to ride.
+All bikes that Urban Ebikes sell are delivered fully registered for you and ready to ride.

-Stromer ST5 - Note the Rear license plate
+Stromer ST5 - Note the Rear licence plate